biswasbiplob/ai-agent-capstone/docs/CAPSTONE_REPORT.md

 - Accepted slower processing
 - Optimized later if needed

-**3. Implement Memory Service Earlier**
+**3. Better Integration of Memory Service**

-The memory service (Phase 3, still optional) would enable:
+While the memory service was successfully implemented, better integration with the recommendation agent would enhance its value:
-- Cross-exam learning progression
+- Automatically factor in recurring weaknesses when generating learning plans
-- Recurring weakness detection
+- Use learning velocity to adjust recommendation difficulty
-- Personalized difficulty adjustment
+- Integrate mastery progress into the evaluation framework

-Deferring it limits the system's long-term value.
+The current implementation provides valuable analytics but could be more tightly coupled with the core pipeline.

 ---